rangaomkaram/Project-In-React/README.md

   4. useEffect :
    - Used for handling side effects in functional components, such as data fetching, subscriptions, or manually changing the DOM.
    - It takes a function as its first argument, which will be executed after the component renders.

+## The Password Generator web App
+  - use further steps
+  - project will be in typescript also  and add backend MERN (for routing and building Apis)